frederic-perez/AmE-dictionary/data/dictionary.md

 __marshal<sup>1</sup>__ _n_
 __marshal<sup>2</sup>__ _v_ :eight::hammer: (marshals, marshalled, marshalling) _The community will marshal its resources to help undocumented immigrants._
 __marshland__ _n_ :two::hammer:
 __marshmallow__ _n_ :two: Althaea officinalis.
-The word "marshmallow" comes from the mallow plant species, an herb which grows in marshes and other damp areas.
+The word “marshmallow” comes from the mallow plant species, an herb which grows in marshes and other damp areas.
 __marshy__
 __mart__ A place of trade, eg. an auction room or market.
 __martial artist__